sp8cky/Brute-Force-Simulator/README.md

 4. Push to the branch: `git push origin feature/your-feature`
 5. Open a pull request

-## Credits:
+## Credits
-- This project was created by sp8cky.
+This project was created by sp8cky.

-## License:
+## License
-- This project is licensed under the MIT-License.
+This project is licensed under the MIT-License.
 See the LICENSE file for details.

+## Disclaimer
+This project is for educational purposes only and is provided as is.
+Use it at your own risk.
+I take no responsibility for any damages or problems that may arise from the use of the bruteforce-simulator.